Career Definition for a Church Pastor

 Career and Economic Outlook

-O*NET OnLine's data from the U.S. Bureau of Labor Statistics showed that employment of church pastors could grow about as fast as average compared to other occupations from 2010-2020 (www.onetonline.org).
+Data from the U.S. Bureau of Labor Statistics (BLS) showed that employment of church pastors could grow 8% from 2016-2026.
 Employment and salaries tend to be greatly affected by experience and the average income of the population being served.
-As of December 2013, Salary.com reported that associate pastors earned a median salary of $62,845 annually, and church pastors with five or more years of experience earned a median salary of $86,895.
+As of 2019, PayScale.com reported that church pastors earned a median salary of $48,815 annually.

 Alternate Career Options